 Auto bindings are fine for the groomers.
 But they’re not as ideal for off-trail and backcountry travel.
 Why?
 Because they aren’t as secure and can be challenging to click in while on soft, powdery snow.

 For example, the spring of an NNN BC auto binding is quite firm.
 Unless you have a solid ground from which to apply downward pressure, you may end up having to fiddle around for a few minutes before positively clicking in.
+I’ve had it happen where I’ve tried to click in to an NNN BC auto binding on deeper, softer snow and I basically kept pushing the ski further into the snow until I compressed the snow firm enough (for me to positively click in).

 I realize this sounds like splitting hairs.
 However, it can be frustrating to go through this when the wind is howling and you’re standing in whiteout conditions.
 And being frustrated, especially under difficult circumstances, can lead to making poor decisions.

 Better to just reach down and unlock the binding with your hand.
-Then, immediately flip the ski on its side or upside down so it doesn’t slide away.
+Then, immediately flip the ski on its side or upside down so that it doesn’t slide away.

 Even with most auto bindings, you can still just reach down and manually release your boot from the binding.
 You may have to press the button hard with your finger, but it’s possible.
 This is a good practice to get into whether you’re in the backcountry or on the groomers.